How to check tyre pressures

 Tyre Pressures are measured in 2 ways:

-Your tyre pressure may be measured in either scale and tyre pressures are normally shown in both formats.
+Your tyre pressure can be measured in either Bar or PSI, and tyre pressures are normally shown in both formats.
 Be cautious do not inflate your tyres to the PSI level if using the Bar scale on your pressure monitor!

 Tyre Pressure Monitoring Systems (TPMS)